Reubes77/whack-a-mole/README.md

 Manual testing:

   - CSS - media queries tested to see responsiveness and picked up issues on screens with min-width (600px and down - 1200px and up).
 These issues were resolved through Chrome Devtools as well as checking responsiveness on Am I Responsive website.

+  - I tested the site on my Android device, going through the entire process.

+  - The site was also sent to friends and relatives for them to follow the same process.

+  - Chrome was utilised to inspect the site in all formats, going through the HTML, CSS and functions.

+  - The site was also tested on other browsers, such as Firefox and Safari.

 > [!NOTE]
 > For all testing, please refer to the [TESTING.md](TESTING.md) file.